vip306/IDS-Module1-alt3-New/chapter6.md

 You can then use the indices with `[]` to access the other data corresponding to the matched elements.

-In this exercise, you want to find out the state names in the `murder` dataset for a given set of abbreviations "NH", "OH" and "IN".
+In this exercise, you want to find out the state names in the `murder` dataset for a given set of abbreviations "NH", "OH" and "TN".
 You will use the `match()` function to achieve this.

 *** =instructions
 - Create an object `abbs` and store the abbreviations "NH", "OH"and "TN"